Trading Places: Casting

-Trading Places was developed with the intent to cast comedy duo Richard Pryor and Gene Wilder as Billy Ray Valentine and Louis Winthorpe III respectively.
+Trading Places was developed with the intent to cast comedy duo Richard Pryor and Gene Wilder as Valentine and Louis Winthorpe III respectively.
 The pair were in high demand following the success of their comedy film Stir Crazy (1980).
 When Pryor was severely injured after setting fire to himself while freebasing cocaine, the decision was made to cast someone else.
 Paramount Pictures suggested Eddie Murphy.
 The studio was initially unhappy with Murphy's performance in his first film, the as-then-unreleased action-comedy 48 Hrs.
 (1982)—a film also conceived as a Pryor project.
 However, that film was well received by preview test audiences, leading the studio to reverse its opinion.
 Landis was unaware of Murphy, who had been gaining fame as a performer on Saturday Night Live.
 After watching Murphy's audition tapes, Landis was impressed enough to travel to New York City to meet with him.
 Murphy said that he was paid $350,000 for the role; it was reported that the figure was as high as $1 million.

 Landis wanted Dan Aykroyd to serve as Murphy's co-star.
 He had worked previously with Aykroyd on the musical comedy film The Blues Brothers (1980); the experience had been positive.
 Landis said, "he could easily play [Winthorpe] ... you tell him what you want, and he delivers.
 And I thought he'd be wonderful."
 Paramount Pictures was less enamored with Aykroyd; executives believed that he performed better as part of a duo, as he had working with John Belushi.
 They felt that Aykroyd working alone would be akin to Bud Abbott, half of Abbott and Costello, working without Lou Costello and Aykroyd's recent films had fared poorly at the box office.
 Aykroyd agreed to take a pay cut for the role.

 The studio also objected to the casting of Jamie Lee Curtis.
 At the time she was seen as a "scream queen", primarily associated with low-quality B movies.
 Landis had worked previously with Curtis on the horror documentary Coming Soon, for which she had served as the host.
 She wanted to move away from horror films as she was conscious that the association would limit her future career prospects.
 She had turned down a role in the horror film Psycho II (1983) because of this.
 Her mother, Janet Leigh, had famously starred in Psycho (1960).
 Curtis had performed recently in the slasher film Halloween II (1981) as a favor to director John Carpenter and producer Debra Hill; she was paid $1 million for that role, but received only $70,000 for Trading Places.
 When asked if she had researched her role as a prostitute, Curtis jokingly remarked: "I'd love to say I went out and turned a couple of tricks on 42nd Street, but I didn't."
 Curtis had long hair when she was cast; costume designer Deborah Nadoolman Landis suggested cutting her hair shorter for the film.